Actuarial-Control-Cycle-T1-2026/group-page-showcase-4a1b/README.md

 - By enforcing boundary limits on variables like claim_count and claim_length it may slightly under-represent absolute worst-case tail behaviours in the raw historical data.

-- Forward Lookg UNcertainty: Our analysis relies on the asusmption that propsective exposure data will be a good reflection of the future.
-This disregards technological developments or expansion plances that may change the risk profile over time
+- Forward Looking Uncertainty: Our analysis relies on the assumption that propsective exposure data will be a good reflection of the future.
+This disregards technological developments or expansion plans that may change the risk profile over time.

 ## Exploratory Data Analysis (EDA)